Using multiple exposures of a raw photo to get more detail

 reliably on my subjects as well as on general views.

-If you are not aware, gimp-2.8 is the stable series, 2.9 was for
+If you are not aware, gimp-2.8 was the old stable series, 2.9 was for

 development versions where things did change, and now 2.10 is the new stable